Candidates for the degree of Doctor of Philosophy must satisfy all general requirements of the Graduate School. These include

 After the 1st year, and ideally by the end of their 2nd year, but no later than by the end of their 3rd year, every student must pass three written Qualifying Exams.
 The purpose of the Qualifying Exams is to verify that the student has acquired the necessary general knowledge to serve as the basis for her/his dissertation research.

 Each Qualifying Exam will be based on a syllabus of topics, available by request from the Graduate Director.
 The syllabi are based on material covered in classes relevant to each subject; the classes for each exam are listed below.
 The syllabi may also include foundational material from the undergraduate curriculum.
 Each Qualifying Exam is a 3 hour long, written exam, and the exams will be offered at least once per semester.
-During the semester the student takes her/his last qualifying exam, she/he must be enrolled in MATH 795, the “Comprehensive Exam” course.

 Students specializing in Pure Mathematics must take and pass exams in